 * A couples bucket list

-You can also have dreams for you and your spouse.
+You can also have dreams for you and your partner.
 Maybe you even have some of the same dreams from the time before the kids were born.
 Write them down and work on fulfilling them together.

 * A travel bucket list